mtmcphail/Group1_Final/README.md

 ## Data Source
 There are **4 datasets** that will be used to build this model and create visualizations:

-1. The first, and primary, dataset comes from HealthData.gov.
+1. The first, and primary, dataset comes from [HealthData.gov](https://healthdata.gov/dataset/population-percentage-within-quarter-mile-alcohol-outlets).
 This file contains 2014 data for the state of California of population demographics of residents living within a quarter-mile of an alcohol establishment: ```population_pct_within_qrt_mile_alcohol.csv```

-1. This dataset, from the Bureau of Economic Analysis, provides county-level data regarding persistent poverty, metro vs non-metro status, low education status, retirement destination, as well as other descriptive, binary factors. ```2015CountyTypologyCodes.csv```
+1. This dataset, from the [Economic Research Service](https://www.ers.usda.gov/data-products/county-typology-codes/), provides county-level data regarding persistent poverty, metro vs non-metro status, low education status, retirement destination, as well as other descriptive, binary factors. ```2015CountyTypologyCodes.csv```

-1. The file ```personal_income_2014.csv``` also comes from Bureau of Economic Analysis details the per capita personal income by county.
+1. The file ```personal_income_2014.csv``` also comes from [Bureau of Economic Analysis](https://apps.bea.gov/regional/histdata/) details the per capita personal income by county.

-2. The final dataset from the U.S. Bureau of Labor Statistics , ```UnemploymentReport_CA.csv```, trends out unemployment rate from 2011 through 2019 by County detailing the median house price for that county.
+2. The final dataset from the [U.S. Bureau of Labor Statistics](https://www.bls.gov/lau/) , ```UnemploymentReport_CA.csv```, trends out unemployment rate from 2011 through 2019 by County detailing the median house price for that county.

-All of these datasets have been filtered to focus on California and its County-level information targeting 2014.
+All of these datasets have been filtered to focus on **California and its County-level information targeting 2014**.

 ### Database
 First step in creating this predictive model and getting the answers we are looking for, is to import the raw data into **SQL** and create a schema outlining the table structure and interconnections.